Grow Your Sales Through Expert UI Design

 You’ll notice that these are influenced by traditional IUI elements.

-Voice doesn’t have a way to show you this, like the buttons on a screen—thus the app needs to offer helpful information like, “You can ask for today’s forecast or a weekly one,” for a weather app.
+Voice doesn’t have a way to show you this, like the buttons on a screen—thus the app needs to offer helpful information like, “You can ask for today’s forecast or a weekly one,” for weather app.
 So, this practice is not unlike how with visuals there may be some AI-enabled how-to visuals.

 Again, with no screen, it’s hard to know which area you are in related to function, so the app needs to give guidance with specificity by responding, “Today’s forecasted high temperature is 70 degrees with a chance of rain.”
 It’s not unlike how you have to “reset” a user when they move to a new screen.